-We list recommendations, including a number where we might perhaps make a useful contribution (please see overleaf).
+We would, however, wish to comment in a little more detail on these and other issues raised in the White Paper and, finally, as a summary, we list recommendations, including a number where we might perhaps make a useful contribution.
 However, it must be noted that academics are nowadays under great pressure to show that their commitments generate appropriate levels of income for their HEIs.
 Academic involvement in curriculum, assessment and training issues will be successful only if HEIs are funded for their academics' involvement at levels comparable to those for research and teaching.